Got a question about buying an engagement ring?

 We often see celebrities sporting huge diamond rings and leading glamorous lifestyles.
 Did you know that some of the finest and rarest diamonds in history also come with interesting heritages behind them?

 - How Diamonds Are Mined?

-Even wondered how the sparkling diamond on your finger came about?
-It all begins deep inside the Earth where formation takes place and chaotic eruptions transport the diamonds to the Earth’s surface where they awaits discovery.
+Ever wondered how the sparkling diamond on your finger came about?
+It all begins deep inside the Earth where formation takes place and chaotic eruptions transport the diamonds to the Earth’s surface where they await discovery.
 Check out this article to get a brief overview of how diamonds are actually mined.